Arghatak/MIT-Capstone-Project/README.md

 10. Evaluating on evaluation data.
 11. Predicting on Test data
 12. Ploting the predicted image and its respective True value and predicted value.

+## **Libraries to Import**

+import numpy as np #Numpy for computation powers import pandas as pd #pandas for data analysis and manipulation import matplotlib.pyplot as plt #for visualization import seaborn as sns #for visualization from os import listdir import imutils import cv2

+import tensorflow as tf
+from tensorflow.keras.models import Sequential, Model, Load_model
+from tensorflow.keras.applications.vgg19 import VGG19
+from tensorflow.keras.applications.resnet50 import preprocess_input
+from tensorflow.keras.preprocessing import image from tensorflow.keras.preprocessing.image import ImageDataGenerator,load_img
+from tensorflow.keras.layers import Input, Lambda, Dense, Conv2D, MaxPool2D, BatchNormalization, Dropout, Flatten, LeakyReLU, GlobalAvgPool2D, ZeroPadding2D, Activation
+from tensorflow.keras.utils import to_categorical
+from tensorflow.keras import optimizers from tensorflow.keras.callbacks import TensorBoard,ModelCheckpoint

+from sklearn.model_selection import train_test_split #to split data into sets for training, testing and validating from sklearn.preprocessing import MinMaxScaler #scales and translates feature such that it is in the given range on the training set from sklearn.metrics import f1_score from sklearn.utils import shuffle